-During the inspection the trail management arrangements with the trail representative and assess any evidence that substantiates the scores that have been entered.
-This will include reviewing the arrangements in place for maintenance, monitoring and record keeping related to the trail.
+During the inspection the inspector will discuss the trail management arrangements with the trail representative and assess any evidence that substantiates the scores that have been entered.
+This will include the arrangements in place for maintenance, monitoring and record keeping related to the trail.